 During 1996, shipped to the RNZAF Museum.
 Starting in 1997, additional restoration began in focusing on the fuselage, and converting the aircraft into an Allison V-1710-powered P-40E model, operated by the RNZAF.
 Most of the original structure of the aircraft was replaced.
 During 2002, work on the badly damaged wings began.

 According to the RNZAF Museum - P-40 Kittyhawk restoration page:

 While being restored, this P-40 was viewable by the public on the museum's behind the scenes tour in No. 2 hanger.
 The restoration was completed during May 2013.
 According to the museum, a total of 16 years of work and 22,319 hours of restoration effort were required to restore this aircraft.
 At one time, the markings of P-40E Kittyhawk NZ3024 were suggested for the paint scheme.
 Instead, painted in the markings of P-40 NZ3000 (this serial number was never assigned to any RNZAF P-40).

-Museum had a public unveiling for this aircraft, prior to installation at the museum's aircraft hall.
+On June 20, 2013 RNZAF Museum had a public unveiling for this aircraft, prior to installation at the museum's aircraft hall.